ivodopiviz/website/content/portfolio/rehab.md

 The main challenge was creating a system that would give accurate detection but at the same time allow to be configured lenient enough to account for each patient capabilities.

-The system included user account suppor and full activity logging, intended to be shared with the medical staff.
+The system included user account support and full activity logging, intended to be shared with the medical staff.

 #### Technologies: